marv1913/weather_station/README.md

  - endpoint can be used to add new temperature values sending a POST request: e.g. ``{"temperature": "20.5"}
  - send a GET request to this endpoint to get all temperature data from the last 24 hours

+### fine particles data

+ - supports http method GET
+ - URI: ``/particulates``
+ - data for particles with a size of 2,5ppm and 10ppm in JSON format

 ## Webpage
 The website was developed using react.
 There are subpages for different types of diagrams.
 The library react-chart-js is used for visualizing the data from the REST server.